 Chemists have developed several commercial products; some of these products are more effective than others at neutralizing skunk spray.
-Unfortunately, many encounters between dogs and skunks occur in the late evening or middle of the night when stores and veterinary clinics are closed, meaning that you can't go and buy the product when you need it.
-By studying the nature of the secretions, scientists have determined what combination of products that are readily available around the home has the potential to help neutralize skunk odor on your dog.
+Unfortunately, many encounters between dogs and skunks occur in the late evening or middle of the night when stores and veterinary clinics are closed, meaning that you cannot go and buy the product when you need it.
+By studying the nature of the secretions, scientists have determined what combination of products readily available around the home have the potential to help neutralize skunk odor on your dog.
 Most homemade recipes involve a combination of hydrogen peroxide, baking soda, and dish detergent in varying amounts; the most common is 3-4 parts hydrogen peroxide to 1 part of baking soda, with a teaspoon or so of dish detergent added.

 The dish detergent breaks down the oil so that it can be washed away, while the hydrogen peroxide and baking soda act as oxidizing agents, changing the chemical structure of the thiols into odorless sulfonic acid compounds.
 To be effective, the solution must be used while 'fresh', or still bubbling, and must be applied directly to the sprayed areas.

 Are there any concerns with using a homemade odor neutralizer?

 Yes.
 You should never use solutions that contain peroxide near the eyes, and you must be very cautious about applying them in the mouth.
 You need to be aware that the peroxide may bleach your dog's fur, and this is especially noticeable if your dog is black or dark brown.
 Also, the peroxide can bleach any material it may come in contact with (such as your clothes or furniture).